 The only realistic way of understanding how the mobile device functions in various network configurations is to check-in simulated network conditions.
 This is important for the prevention of network failures that affect the quality of end-user experience.

 The mobile testing approach ensures that mobile device quality and design requirements are followed.
-The selection of the technique for evaluating the unit is the most critical aspect in determining a mobile test strategy.
+The selection of the technique for evaluating the unit is the most critical aspect in determining a mobile app testing strategy.
 As stated previously, the selection of devices is focused on the study of product use and popularity on the market.

 Basically, mobile testing is carried out using either of the three: